Allegheny-Computer-Science-300-S2021/lab05-Jordan-A/writing/calc.md

 b)
-- Match or Mismatch:               #TODO
+- Match or Mismatch:               A != T Not a match
-- Left entry calculation:          #TODO
+- Left entry calculation:          1 + -1 = 0
-- Above entry calculation:         #TODO
+- Above entry calculation:         -2 -1 = -3
-- Diagonal entry calculation:      #TODO
+- Diagonal entry calculation:      -1 + 0 = -1
-- Max score: 1 from the Diagonal   #TODO
+- Max score: 0 from left entry calculation

 c)
-- Match or Mismatch:               #TODO
+- Match or Mismatch:               T != A Not a match
-- Left entry calculation:          #TODO
+- Left entry calculation:          -2 -1 = -3
-- Above entry calculation:         #TODO
+- Above entry calculation:         1 - 1 = 0
-- Diagonal entry calculation:      #TODO
+- Diagonal entry calculation:      -1 + 0 = -1
-- Max score: 1 from the Diagonal   #TODO
+- Max score: 0 from the Above entry

 d)
-- Match or Mismatch:               #TODO
+- Match or Mismatch:               T = T Match!
-- Left entry calculation:          #TODO
+- Left entry calculation:          0 - 1 = -1
-- Above entry calculation:         #TODO
+- Above entry calculation:         0 - 1 = -1
-- Diagonal entry calculation:      #TODO
+- Diagonal entry calculation:      1 + 1 = 2
-- Max score: 1 from the Diagonal   #TODO
+- Max score: 2 from the diagonal entry calculation

 e)
-- Match or Mismatch:               #TODO
+- Match or Mismatch:               G != A
-- Left entry calculation:          #TODO
+- Left entry calculation:          -3 - 1 = -4
-- Above entry calculation:         #TODO
+- Above entry calculation:         0 - 1 = -1
-- Diagonal entry calculation:      #TODO
+- Diagonal entry calculation:      -2 = 0 = -2
-- Max score: 1 from the Diagonal   #TODO
+- Max score: -1 from the above entry calculation

 f)
-- Match or Mismatch:               #TODO
+- Match or Mismatch:               G != T Not a match
-- Left entry calculation:          #TODO
+- Left entry calculation:          -1 -1 = -2
-- Above entry calculation:         #TODO
+- Above entry calculation:         2 - 1 = 1
-- Diagonal entry calculation:      #TODO
+- Diagonal entry calculation:      0 + 0 = 0
-- Max score: 1 from the Diagonal   #TODO
+- Max score: 1 from the above entry calculation

 (Did you remember to add your name to this Markdown file?)
+Yes!